romnn/microgpusim/WIP.md

 - TODO:

+  - compute blocks per sm metric for parallel, maybe we just need to scale up the workloads
   - make the basic plots look good for pascal pchase and write it down
   - run the same for older fermi or maxwell gpu on das5 and write it down
-  - have another go at the ampere simple plots even though they do not show expected behaviour
+  - have another go

   - plot: compare mem only simulation and trace reconstruction error
   - plot: compute overall correlations for all metrics